Electrocution and Electrical Burns

 - Muscle pain or contractions

-You may not recall all of the important details of the event if you wait for a long period of time before seeking legal help.
+You may not recall all of the event's important details if you wait for a long period of time before seeking legal help.

 Types of Electrical Burn Injury Legal Cases